alemonmk/ansible_boulder_deployment/README.md

 MiB Mem :   3946.2 total,    191.0 free,    489.7 used,   3265.6 buff/cache
 ```

-Since there is no open sourced CT log viewer on the net, you are currently limited to ctclient from certificate-transparency-go to see what cert your CA issued (`**n**` for emphasis):
+Since there is no open sourced CT log viewer on the net, you are currently limited to ctclient from certificate-transparency-go to see what cert your CA issued (`**n**` for emphasis), only available when you run full CT log services:

 ```
 /opt/ctgo$ ./ctclient -log_uri http://127.0.0.1:4011/prefix sth